 If Discovery Channel’s “How It’s Made” series in one of your favorite choices to spend time in front of the TV, then you will be more than excited to delve into another adventurous journey that will show you the other side of jewelry making.
 Today, we are opening the curtains of our world to show you how high-quality engagement rings are made.
 Well, the moissanite engagement ring, to be more precise.

-When having such a stunning piece in possession, it is normal to start wondering how it has been brought into existence.
+When having such a stunning piece in possession, it is normal to start wondering who and what brought it into existence.
 However, one thing is beyond clear - it takes a significant amount of dedication, patience and expertise to be able to create a flawless moissanite engagement ring out of scratch.
 If the consumer feels tempted about choosing a particular style, metal, stone or setting, the jewelry artisan has a lot more to take into consideration.
 In the following lines, we are going to explain the classic process of making a moissanite engagement ring, presented to you step by step.

 Step No. 1 - MAKING THE BAND